Jaw Dropping Plot Twist Ideas Every Writer Needs to Know

 Readers who enjoy the romance genre would’ve heard this trope a hundred times.
 Many love it, some can’t stand it.

 A creative twist on this exists in Elizabeth Lim’s Six Crimson Cranes.
-Shiori must use her powers and the help of the man she refused to marry to find her crane-turned brothers and save the kingdom.
+Shiori must use her powers and the help of the man she refused to marry to find her crane-turned-brothers and save the kingdom.

 Deus Ex Machina